 By Pawel Behrendt

-Pawel Behrendt is a Ph.D. candidate at the Faculty of Political Science of the University of Vienna, an expert at the Poland-Asia Research Center and is the deputy chief-editor of konflikty.pl.
+Pawel Behrendt is a Political Science Ph.D. candidate at the University of Vienna.
+He is an expert at the Poland-Asia Research Center and is the deputy chief-editor of konflikty.pl.
 Find him on Twitter @pawel_behrendt.